-In the next several years the booming demand for 'fractional executives' is going to accelerate around the world.
+In the next several years the booming demand for 'fractional' and 'on-demand executives' is going to accelerate around the world.
 Sheffield Haworth is positioned to lead the way for clients.
 Here's why.

 Oli Templeton, Executive Director, Executive Interim and Consulting, Sheffield Haworth